k-donn/plasmoid-wunderground/README.md

 Changing the transparency then back again seems to solve this issue.
 See [#58](https://github.com/k-donn/plasmoid-wunderground/issues/58).
 Under Appearance in the widget settings, toggle "Show Background."

+The legacy forecast API is geolocation locked in some cases.
+The newer API is not, but it does not provide all of the same attributes.
+Checking `Use Legacy Forecast API:` under `Debug` in settings reverts the widget to use the legacy API.
+Then, you then get the snow, thunder, and golf forecast.

 ## TODO

 - i18n